homebots/vm/README.md

 To store data locally as variables, a program can create up to 255 memory slots.

-Each slot is represented as a `Value` object.
+Each slot is represented as a `Value`.

 Example: